 Exchange doesn’t necessarily have to happen in person, it can also be done via mail or via a third party such as your conveyancer.
 Keep in mind that you and the buyer aren’t legally bound until all copies of the contract have been signed and exchanged.

-Step 4: Cooling Off of real estate New South Wales
+Step 4: Cooling Off period in New South Wales

-Once the buyer has been provided with a signed copy of the contract, the cooling off period starts.
-In NSW, the cooling off period is 5 business days.
+Once the buyer has been provided with a signed copy of the contract, the cooling-off period starts.
+In NSW, the cooling-off period is five business days.
 During this time, the buyer can cancel the sale.
 If the buyer cancels the sale in this period, they’ll have to forfeit 0.25% of the purchase price.
-You will need to refund any deposit paid, less the 0.25% - if a deposit hasn’t yet been paid, the buyer will owe you the 0.25%.
+You will need to refund any deposit paid, (less the 0.25%) and if the deposit was outstanding, the buyer will owe you the 0.25%.
 The 0.25% won’t apply if the buyer has cancelled the sale under allowance conditions within the contract of course.

-After the cooling off period has ended, the buyer will then need to pay the remainder of 10% of the purchase price.
+After the cooling-off period has ended, the buyer will then need to pay the remainder of the deposit; which is 10% of the purchase price.
 If they have paid the 0.25% deposit initially, this will mean they need to deposit another 9.75% of the purchase price.

-The buyer can also waive the cooling off period by signing a 66W certificate.
-When this happens, it is called “unconditional exchange” once the buyer has paid a total of 10% in deposit.
+The buyer can also waive the cooling-off period by signing a 66W certificate.
+When this happens, it is called “unconditional exchange” once the buyer has paid the 10% deposit.